-Citizens, Sri Lanka (formerly known as Ceylon) is an island nation off the southern tip of India, rich in gold, precious gems, ancient history and a unique cuisine refined over the centuries.
+Citizens, Sri Lanka (formerly known as Ceylon) is an island nation off the southern tip of India, rich in gold, precious gems, fragrant woods such as Sandalwood, ancient history and a unique cuisine refined over the centuries.

 This chicken curry first described by Peter Kuruvita isn’t your average beast, thanks to the unique addition of a small piece of sandalwood.
 “The recipe was found on an old palm leaf and transcribed into a book called Food of the Ancient Kings,” says Peter.